 "Doctor Stotz is in town.
 Let me call for-"

 A sack jangled.
 Flatwich dropped another fat coin on the counter.
 It resounded, rang spinning; glittering gold edges reflecting in the oak polish.
-"Gimme a stout n' a dram of whiskey.
-Straight," growled the bleeding cutter.
+"Gimme a stout n' a back of whiskey," growled the bleeding cutter.

 As soon as the beer appeared before him, Flatwich tipped it back.
 He drank it down in four long, slow gulps interspersed by gasping swallows.
 In that time, Eavan plucked up the spinning coins, placed an amber glass of booze before him.
 Soon enough, it too had disappeared.
 Up went a tiny splash of droplets as he slammed the snifter down.

 "Och, that hits just right," he grumbled, shook his head.
 The stool legs squeaked.
 Flatwich made to stand.